Skip to Content

 Massey University students get a 25% discount off the standard rate for Studentsafe Outbound.
 Use the promo code 360OSE when purchasing your coverage.
 You will receive confirmation of cover immediately after purchasing your insurance.

 Some host universities have compulsory medical insurance schemes you will be obliged to join as well.
 Your host university will provide you with the details of their plan and requirements.

 Safe Travel is the official source of advice for New Zealanders travelling or living overseas.
 We recommend you check their website for current travel advice for the region where you are intending to travel.
 It is recommended that you register with Safe Travel so that the NZ Ministry of Foreign Affairs and Trade can contact you if there is an unforeseen crisis in the region, or if you have a family emergency while you are overseas.
 You may also wish to consider registering with the New Zealand Embassy or Consulate in the country where you will be living during your exchange.

 You will need a current passport valid for at least six months beyond your intended date of return to New Zealand.
 Apply for one at least three months before your expected departure date if you don't have a passport.
 Once the passport is issued you should then apply for the appropriate visa.

 You are responsible for checking the immigration requirements for the country of your exchange and any other countries you plan to visit while overseas.
-Be sure your visa allows for multiple entry if you plan to leave your host country more than once during your stay.
-For a general outline of the type of visa required for your exchange, please refer to the the information on each country through our Where Can I Study? page.
+Be sure your visa allows for multiple entries if you plan to leave your host country more than once during your stay.
+Refer to the university page for your exchange through Where Can I Study? for a general outline about the visa requirements.
 Check with the relevant country's Embassy or Consulate if you have questions about immigration requirements.